Islamic Declaration: Islamic government

 Izetbegović wrote that an Islamic government is not possible except in the context of an Islamic society, which can exist only when the absolute majority of the population is constituted by sincere and practicing Muslims.
 On this basis, it is impossible to theorize an Islamic government in Bosnia where Muslims, even only by name, are a minority.The Islamic order can be realized only in the nations in which Muslims represent the majority of the population.
 Without this social premise, the Islamic order fall to be mere power (for the lack of the second element, the Islamic society) and can revert to tyranny.

 One of the passages cited by critics J. Millard Burr and Robert O. Collins against Alija is the passage "Islamic movement must and start taking power as soon as it is morally and numerically strong enough to do so".
 Clinton Bennett however states that they do not the quote the passage on the same page that says "Islamic rebirth is first a revolution in education and only then in politics" or the passage on page 49 "the Islamic order can only be established in countries where Muslims represent the majority of the population" since "history does not relate any true revolution which came from power...all begin in education and meant in essence a moral summons" (page 53).

 Bennett says that while Izetbgović did call for taking power, there is nothing resembling a call for taking extra-constitutional action.
 Izetbegović says on page 53 that one tyranny must not be replaced by another.

 Other quotes from the book include:Muslim nations will never accept anything that is explicitly against Islam, because Islam here is not merely a faith and the law, Islam has become love and compassion.
 One who rises against Islam will reap nothing but hate and resistance.

 In perspective, there is but one way out in sight: creation and gathering of a new intelligence which thinks and feels along Islamic lines.
 This intelligence would then raise the flag of the Islamic order and together with the Muslim masses embark into action to implement this order.

 The upbringing of the nation, and especially the mass media – the press, TV and film – should be in the hands of people whose Islamic moral and intellectual authority is undisputed.

+He stated "Islamic society without an Islamic government is incomplete and impotent" and that "history does not know of a single truly Islamic movement which was not simultaneously a political movement".